-Dr. Paul Tabar is a professor of sociology/anthropology at LAU Beirut.
-He is the Chair of Department of Humanities and the Acting Associate Chair of Department of Social Sciences in Beirut.
+Dr. Paul Tabar is a professor of sociology and anthropology at LAU Beirut.
+He is the chair of the Department of Humanities and the acting associate chair of the Department of Social Sciences.
 He is also the director of LAU’s Institute for Migration Studies.
 He is an adjunct fellow at the Centre for Culture and Society, University of Western Sydney.

-He is the author of “‘Political Remittances’: the case of Lebanese expatriates voting in national elections”.
+Tabar is the author of “‘Political Remittances’: The case of Lebanese expatriates voting in national elections.”
 Journal of Intercultural Studies, Vol. 35, Issue 4, 2014 and of Arab Communities in Australia (CAUS, 2013, in Arabic).

-He is also a co-author of Being Lebanese in Australia: Identity, racism and the ethnic field (Institute for Migration Studies, 2010), Bin Laden in the Suburbs: Criminilising the Arab Other (The Institute of Criminology, Sydney University, 2004), and has published many articles on Lebanese and Arab migrants in international journals.
-He is currently co-authoring a book on Ethnic Habitus.
+He is also a co-author of Being Lebanese in Australia: Identity, racism and the ethnic field (Institute for Migration Studies, 2010), Bin Laden in the Suburbs: Criminilizing the Arab Other (The Institute of Criminology, Sydney University, 2004), and has published many articles on Lebanese and Arab migrants in international journals.
+He is currently co-authoring a book on Ethnic habitus.

-His research interests include: Migration, Diasporic relations, multiculturalism, racism, home-grown terrorism, Lebanese state and society
+His research interests include: Migration, Diasporic relations, multiculturalism, racism, home-grown terrorism, and the Lebanese state and society

 - Tabar, P. (2014) “‘Political Remittances’: the case of Lebanese expatriates voting in national elections”.
 Journal of Intercultural Studies, Vol. 35, Issue 4.